 This is a big, scary thing that I’ve been incredibly reluctant to talk about, even as I’ve been finding ways to improve my life on a day-to-day basis.
 But parts of this post have been rattling around half-written in my head for months, so I knew that some day I’d actually write it.
 I guess I’m ready to tell this story now.

 Because I’m a solar-powered human, a daughter, sister, friend, hiker/outdoors enthusiast, avid reader, lover of stopping whenever I find a playground with swings, INFJ or INTJ depending on the day, singer, dancer, feminist, baker and eager devourer of the results especially if there’s chocolate involved, mother to a small army of houseplants, non-profit employee by day, art history nerd, international relations nerd, nerd in general, and personal finance blogger/money nerd who also has depression and anxiety.
 It sure as hell doesn’t define me, but it’s part of who I am, and I’m not ignoring that in my life anymore.
 I’m not ignoring that on this blog anymore.

 [*]Unless it’s snowing.
 Snow is abso-fucking-lutely delightful.
 But I’m of the opinion that if it’s going to be cold, there should be snow, so we can do maybe a month of winter/snow every year and then it can go back to being spring and warm again.
-And this time of year can cut this getting dark at 5pm business right the fuck out.
+And this time of year can cut this getting dark at 5pm business right out.

 [**]That makes it sound like it was easy to just start.
 No, it took weeks of looking up names of therapists, finding someone on my insurance, and then finding someone who had appointments available for a time that worked for my schedule.
 Just starting therapy is a lot of work and I knew it was going to be.
 Which is part of the reason I’d never gone to therapy before this year.